Maximal Ordinal Two-Factorizations: Maximal Ordinal Two-Factorizations

 \end{proof}

 \begin{lemma} Validation of a solution of the \textup{\textsc{Ordinal Two-Factorization}} can be done in polynomial time. \end{lemma}

-\begin{proof} Given a formal context $(G,M,I)$ and a set $C\subset I$ of size $k$, to check whether $(G,M,I\setminus C)$ omits an ordinal two-factorization is equivalent to the check whether the incompatibility graph of $(G,M,I\setminus C)$ is bipartite. \end{proof}
+\begin{proof} Given a formal context $(G,M,I)$ and a set $C\subset I$ of size $k$, to check whether $(G,M,I\setminus C)$ admits an ordinal two-factorization is equivalent to the check whether the incompatibility graph of $(G,M,I\setminus C)$ is bipartite. \end{proof}

 Thus, the \textsc{Ordinal Two-Factorization Problem} is in the same complexity class as the \textsc{Two-Dimension Extension Problem}.

 \begin{theorem} The \textup{\textsc{Ordinal Two-Factorization Problem}} is $\NP$-complete. \end{theorem}